ironfugu/about-us/design_1.md

 ### What are we testing?

 * Design proficiency, can you actually design :)
-* Given a consistent environment, how do you olve design problems vs others?
+* Given a consistent environment, how do you solve design problems vs others?
 * But even more importantly did you do it with the right [Core Behaviors](https://github.com/packethost/about-us#done-right-through-core-behaviors)
   * Care - Did you care to do a good job?
 Did the design approach pass the "sniff" test?
   * Small steps - Is your approach iterative?